BlockyFile/docs/docs/tutorial-basics/How-Upload-File-To-BlockyFile.md

 Make sure to keep the quotes around the keys and not share them with anyone.

+4. Rename the `.env.example` file to `.env`.

 ## 2. Running the Program

-1. Run the executable file `blockyfile.exe` on your operating system.
+1. Run the executable file `main.exe` on your operating system.
 2. The BlockyFile application will open, and you will be ready to upload your file to the blockchain.

 ## 3. File Upload

+1. Choose the desired encoding option between "Base64" or "Base64 + Password".
+The "Base64 + Password" option will protect the file so that only those with the password can read it on the blockchain.
-1. Select the file you want to upload using the "Browse" or "Select file" button in the BlockyFile application.
+2. Select the file you want to upload using the "Browse" or "Select file" button in the BlockyFile application.
 It is recommended to use files below 20 MB for a better experience.
-2. Choose the desired encoding option between "Base64" or "Base64 + Password".
-The "Base64 + Password" option will protect the file so that only those with the password can read it on the blockchain.
 3. Click the "Upload" button to initiate the file upload process to the blockchain.

 ## 4. Receiving the Contract